GoogleCloudPlatform/cloudml-samples/census/README.md

  ```

 ```
-gcloud ml-engine versions create v1 --model census --origin $MODEL_BINARIES --runtime-version 1.2
+gcloud ml-engine versions create v1 --model census --origin $MODEL_BINARIES --runtime-version 1.4
 ```

 ### (Optional) Inspect the model binaries with the SavedModel CLI
-From version 1.2, TensorFlow ships with a CLI that allows you to inspect the signature of exported binary files.
+TensorFlow ships with a CLI that allows you to inspect the signature of exported binary files.
 To do this run:

 ```
 saved_model_cli show --dir $MODEL_BINARIES --tag serve --signature_def prediction